Make your web browser more exciting, because you deserve it

-You probably use your web browser daily for both work and play, but you don’t have to just accept your window onto the web as it was when you first installed it.
+You probably use your web browser daily for both work and play, but you don’t have to just accept your window to the web as it was when you first installed it.
 Each popular browser actually offers fairly extensive customization options you should really be taking advantage of.

-Whether you want easier access to a much-used browser extension, or you’ve gotten tired of your browser’s default colors, you can tweak the individual interfaces of Google Chrome, Mozilla Firefox, Apple’s Safari, and Microsoft Edge in numerous ways.
+Whether you want easier access to a much-used browser extension, or you’ve gotten tired of your browser’s default colors, you can tweak the individual interfaces of Google Chrome, Firefox, Safari, and Microsoft Edge in numerous ways.

-Customize Google Chrome
+How to customize Google Chrome

-Next to the Themes link on the Settings tab you’ll find a Reset to default button that will revert Chrome to its original look and remove the theme you’ve got installed.
+Next to the Themes link within the Settings tab you’ll find a Reset to default button that will revert Chrome to its original look and remove the theme you’ve got installed.
 Another appearance customization is directly underneath—a toggle switch that lets you choose whether or not a “home” button appears on the toolbar.

 Drag shortcuts up to the top right to place them in what Firefox calls the Overflow Menu (the two greater-than symbols).
 They won’t take up room on the toolbar, but will be accessible in a couple of clicks—another option if you want to keep something close at hand.
 To go back to the way Firefox was when you first installed it, click Restore Defaults.

 To really revamp the look of Firefox, click the Themes button at the bottom, which will let you switch between the browser’s built-in light, dark, and “alpenglow” themes.
 Doing so will change the color of the toolbar, the toolbar buttons, the browser menus, the “new tab” screen, and various other bits of the browser interface.